 Length: 64' 6"

 Weight: 32 Tons

 To Bluebell: 3/3/1973

-Interior photo on completion of restoration, whilst the carriage was still in the paint-shop, showing the "Candy Stripe" moquette.
+Interior photo on completion of restoration in 1998, whilst the carriage was still in the paint-shop, showing the "Candy Stripe" moquette.
 (Richard Salmon)